The best album covers of all time: 50 coolest album covers

 The rise of digital music threatens one of the greatest canvasses of art seen in the 20th Century - the record sleeve.
 Originally just a protective cover for the fragile crackly goods beneath, it soon evolved into a space for artistic expression in its own right, very often becoming as important as the music itself.

-We've picked 50 of the coolest album designs ever created; get these up on your wall as well as on your turntable.
+We've picked 50 of the coolest album designs ever created.
+Get these up on your wall as well as on your turntable.
 We want to know which you think is the ultimate album cover, so upvote your favourite designs.